-The Planned Unit Development Permit to allow a four-unit residential development is conditionally approved based upon the conditions contained herein and upon the following findings per Section 36.46.95:

-- A. The proposed land use(s) are allowed within the R1 (Single-Family Residential) Zoning District as the project proposes four new detached single-family homes which comply with all applicable provisions of Chapter 36 (Zoning), including minimum lot size, setbacks, floor area ratio, and building height standards, except the project proposes a 23' wide common driveway in lieu of the required 25' wide common driveway; however, the driveway provides adequate room for vehicle circulation, including emergency vehicle circulation, and the granting of this exception allows the development to achieve the minimum 60' lot frontage for new lots in the R1 District; - B. The proposed project is consistent with the Low-Density Residential Land Use Designation of the General Plan as the project proposes four new detached single-family homes which are compatible with the surrounding quiet residential living environment, even with a reduced common driveway width; - C. The site is physically suitable for the type and intensity of the land use being proposed since the site is over 30,000 square feet in size, the density is consistent with the R1 District standards, and the site configuration is substantially consistent with the development standards for R1 Flag Lot developments, with the exception of the reduced common driveway width;
+- 1. The Planned Unit Development Permit to allow a four-unit residential development is conditionally approved based upon the conditions contained herein and upon the following findings pursuant to Section 36.46.95 of the City Code: - a.
+The proposed land uses are allowed within the R1 (Single-Family Residential) Zoning District as the project proposes four new detached single-family homes which comply with all applicable provisions of Chapter 36 (Zoning), including minimum lot size, setbacks, floor area ratio, and building height standards, except the project proposes a 23' wide common driveway in lieu of the required 26' wide common driveway; however, the proposed driveway provides adequate room for vehicle circulation, including emergency vehicle circulation, and granting of this exception allows the development to achieve the minimum 60' lot frontage for new lots in the R1 District;